moorepants/moorepants.info/content/pages/about.rst

 freed up rent money for me to indulge on Belgian beer and couchsurfing all around Europe.
 My fondness for engineering carried me further to many other countries in the world to learn from our most resourceful tinkers, makers, and thinkers.
-After postdoctoral limbo working on powered leg prosthetics I'm back in California at my alma mater working to breath some life into engineering education.
+After postdoctoral limbo working on powered leg prosthetics in Cleveland I returned back to California and my alma mater to breath some life into engineering education.
+After five years searching for gold again, the bicycle path angled back towards Europe where I am now engineering bicycles and teaching the next generation.

 .. _Dixie: http://en.wikipedia.org/wiki/Pittsylvania_County,_Virginia
 .. _Bicycle Capital of the World: https://en.wikipedia.org/wiki/Netherlands

-You can learn more about what I think about by reading my blog or following me on social media where I post commentary on a variety of things.
+You can learn more about what I think about by reading my blog_ or following me on social media where I post commentary on a variety of things.

+.. _blog: {filename}/blog.rst

 Contact
 =======

-I work at UC Davis in the Mechanical and Aerospace Engineering Department and you can get a hold of me with regards to my business there and my academic life with this info:
+I work at TU Delft in the BioMechanical Engineering Department and you can get a hold of me with regards to my business there and my academic life with this
+info:

 | Jason K. Moore
-| Mechanical & Aerospace Engineering Department
+| BioMechanical Engineering
-| University of California
+| Delft University of Technology
-| One Shields Avenue
-| Davis, CA 95616
+| Mekelweg 2, NL 2628 CD Delft, The Netherlands
-| jkm@ucdavis.edu
+| j.k.moore@tudelft.nl
 |

 Contact me for personal communication at: